alexandrehuat/alexandrehuat.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 <img alt="Loading" src="http://25.media.tumblr.com/tumblr_lritgdc4d61qlnzs9o1_500.gif" height="150">

-I'm a french student in data science and a believer in open source and public data.
+I'm a french PhD student in machine learning and a believer in open source and public data.
 My favorite languages are Python 3 and mathematics.
-I'm interested in machine learning applied to medicine, sports and security.
+I'm interested in data science applied to medicine, sports and security.
 Feel free to contact me at <alexandre.huat@gmail.com>.

 ------------